rainbow494/arch-1/doc/en-us/beyond-threads-and-callbacks-application-architecture-pros-a.markdown

 We can expect an Actor to be asynchronous so it doesn't block the next message from processing for long.

 Or we can introduce the idea of cooperation by having a priority associated with each message.
-If a higher priority message comes in on the queue then a thread variable "<span><span>GiveUpWork</span></span>" is set.
+If a higher priority message comes in on the queue then a thread variable "        GiveUpWork        " is set.
 Code in a sensitive a place would check this flag a particular points in its code and stop what it is doing so the higher priority work can be scheduled.
 An implication is to change the Actor's priority accordingly with the highest priority work in its queue.
 This is another form cooperative multitasking.
 And its ugly.
 So we usually don't do it this way.

 ## Actor With Thread Pool (1-N)